awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/data-processing/configure-plugin.md

 5. Run gradle to package code to jar `./gradlew clean build`.

-6. Get the jar file in build ouput directory `./build/libs/`.
+6. Get the jar file in build output directory `./build/libs/`.